 So the architecture gives them the power to be able to consume for different clients, different products and different capabilities and experiences.
-Financial advisors or relationship managers drive some of them.
+Financial advisors or relationship managers drive some of them drive some of them.
 Or some of them just do it yourself.
 So that's the power of the combination of intelligence embedded in what we would say embedded AI for wealth.